lillkolb/lillkolb.github.io/_posts/2025-04-12-Formatting-tricks.md

 new line -> 2 spaces at end of line

-Large cide blocks use ``` this will go over multiple lines
+Large code blocks use ``` this will go over multiple lines

 Links -> `[link descriptor](link_url)`